 The new CARES Act, formally named ‘‘Coronavirus Aid, Relief, and Economic Security Act’’, brings a variety of actions aimed to aid in the fight of COVID-19, along with spurring economic stability and growth.
-You can view the various inclusions in this Forbes article.
-We, however, will focus on the three possible changes to tax-free account holders.
+You can view the full list of inclusions in this Forbes article.
+Here, we will focus on the three possible changes affecting tax-free account holders.

 Where does the CARES Act stand?